joepasq/cordova-plugin-jc-googledrive/README.md

     cordova plugin add cordova-plugin-jc-googledrive --variable IOS_REVERSED_CLIENT_ID=com.googleusercontent.apps.YOUR_CLIENT_ID --variable IOS_CLIENT_ID=YOUR_CLIENT_ID.apps.googleusercontent.com

 The IOS_REVERSED_CLIENT_ID is the "iOS URL Scheme" on the Google Developer's Console.
 The variables are only for iOS platform.
-You can omit them if you are developing for Android.
+You can omit them when developing for Android.

-##### Read only for iOS
+##### iOS Build Error `currentAuthorizationFlow' not found on object of type 'AppDelegate`

 This plugin requires some additions to make it work on __iOS__ properly:

-Firstly, make sure you have installed [cocoapods](https://cocoapods.org/) because it is needed to install some dependencies using `pod`.
+First, make sure you have installed [cocoapods](https://cocoapods.org/) because it is needed to install some dependencies using `pod`.

-Secondly and after succesfull installation of the dependencies:
+Second and after succesfull installation of the dependencies:

-Open `AppDelegate.m` file and add 1) these header files along with the rest on the top and 2) the code block before the `@end` command:
+Open `AppDelegate.m` implementation file and add 1) these import statements along with the rest on the top and 2) the code block before the `@end` command:

 ```
 #import "AppAuth.h"